lenaschimmel/bestelampe/hardware/ledmodule/LED_Module_E/README.md

 ### Important parts
  - CD74HCT244 as an 8-channel driver for the MOSFETs
  - optional pull-down resistors for the inputs and/or outputs of the CD74HCT244
- - MOSFETs
+ - 10 MOSFETs, type Si3456DDV
  - large series resistors
- - temperature sensor
+ - temperature sensor TMP1075 DSG/WSON
  - small EPROM for identification

 ### Improvements from Module D